cdonnachie/ltc-mewc-stratum-proxy/README.md

 Connect your miner to the stratum proxy:

 - **Host**: Your server IP
-- **Port**: 54321 (or your configured STRATUM_PORT)
+- **Port**: 50000 (or your configured STRATUM_PORT)
 - **Username**: Your Litecoin address (e.g., `ltc1qyour_litecoin_address.worker1`)
 - **Password**: Any value

 The first address that connects becomes the payout address for Litecoin rewards.
+If `DOGE_WALLET_ADDRESS` is configured, Dogecoin rewards go to that address.
 If `MEWC_WALLET_ADDRESS` is configured, Meowcoin rewards go to that address.
-If `MEWC_WALLET_ADDRESS` is blank, only Litecoin will be mined (primary-only mode).
+If both auxiliary addresses are blank, only Litecoin will be mined.

 #### Sample Miner Commands